Miriam Feuerle • Agent/Director

-Before founding Lyceum, Miriam worked as a consultant to nonprofits in philanthropy and arts and culture.
+Before co-founding Lyceum in 2004, Miriam worked as a consultant to nonprofits in philanthropy and arts and culture.
 She also taught classes through Portland State University’s Institute for Nonprofit Management.
 She holds a MA from the University of Chicago, where her research focused on the development of philanthropy in the United States, particularly as practiced by fraternal orders in the eighteenth and nineteenth centuries.

 She has headed Lyceum since the end of 2008.

 Hannah Scott • Senior Agent